nxp-mcuxpresso/mcuxsdk-doc/boards/evkmimx8mq/index.rst

 Overview
 ********

-The i.MX 8MQuad family of boards provides a powerful and flexible development system for NXP®'s Cortex-M4 MCUs.
+The i.MX 8MQuad family of boards provides a powerful and flexible development system for NXP's Cortex-M4 MCUs.

 .. image:: ./evkmimx8mq.png